After Access 2022 Survey

 Methodology

-The methodology proposed for the project delivers nationally representative and comparable ICT indicators for households, individuals, and informal businesses.
-Through the survey we will assess ICT policy outcomes in terms of digital access and use against national policy objectives for dynamic, increasingly globalised digital markets.
-The survey this round will have a particular focus on levels of digital substitution available during the pandemic and associated lockdowns.
+This project delivers nationally representative and comparable ICT indicators for households, individuals, and informal businesses.
+Through the survey, we assess ICT policy outcomes in terms of digital access and use against national policy objectives for dynamic, increasingly globalised digital markets.
+The 2022 survey focuses particularly on levels of digital substitution during the pandemic and its associated lockdowns.
+Alongside the survey, gender-focused ethnographic research was conducted in four countries to deepen our understanding of the challenges, opportunities, and harms experienced in the region, which are often invisible in quantitative research that is not always sufficiently nuanced or contextualised.
+This component particularly examined trends in the organic use of digital tools, services, and platforms by members of women’s collectives in selected countries.

 Country partners